 Wheelchair space on our trains is only available in Standard Class carriages.
-The carriages can only take wheelchairs up to 70cm wide and 120cm long.
+The carriages can only take wheelchairs up to 70cm wide and 120cm long and mobility scooters no bigger than 104cm (41ins) long and 56cm (22ins) wide.
 For safety reasons, the ramps we use will not allow more than a combined weight (you and your wheelchair) of 300 kilograms.

 First Class areas don't have wheelchair space and there are no wheelchair-accessible toilets.
-You can still travel in First Class if you can transfer to a seat and do not need to use your wheelchair (which will be stored in the luggage area during the journey).
+You can still travel in First Class if you can transfer to a seat and do not need to use your wheelchair or mobility scooter (which will be stored in the luggage area during the journey).